aleshaleksey/fansys23/spell-list.md

 **Description**: The target gains a good fly speed equal to your walking speed, as if walking upon the air.
 When the spell ends, the target loses this movement modality immediately.

-**Upcast**: For every extra MP point (4, if casting globally) placed in the spell you can add either: 1.
+**Upcast**: For every extra MP dice (4, if casting globally) placed in the spell you can add either: 1.
 An extra target, 2. an extra 6 minutes of effect (6h if cast globally).

 ## MP 6 spells